 “Fides, Scientia et Virtus” (Faith, Knowledge and Virtue)

 We’d like to extend to you our warmest welcome to Saint Francis Catholic Academy in Gainesville, Florida!
 Founded in 2004 and serving high school students from nine different counties, Saint Francis has a rich heritage built on faith, service, and the highest standards of academic excellence.
-We are always delighted to share what we have to offer with prospective students and families, and we invite you to browse our website, contact us by phone (352) 376-6545, email Mrs. Sandra Fallo at firstname.lastname@example.org, or stop by in person for a tour.
+We are always delighted to share what we have to offer with prospective students and families, and we invite you to browse our website, contact us by phone at (352) 376-6545, email Mrs. Sandra Fallo at firstname.lastname@example.org, for a personal tour.

 In May of 1983, members of the Gainesville community came together to begin the journey to establish a Gainesville Catholic High School.
 Twenty-one years later, on August 16, 2004, the doors to Gainesville’s first and only Catholic high school opened, through the foresight of Bishop John J. Snyder, the eighth Bishop of St. Augustine, and the generosity of the Opportunity of a Lifetime Campaign.